-Nowadays, businesses and recruiter can simply post online the job that they want to be completed, remote workers bid for the job or secure the contract, and the job gets done.
-It’s that simple, and it’s increasingly benefitting businesses around the world.
+Nowadays, businesses and recruiters can simply post online the project that they want to be completed, remote workers bid for the project or secure the contract, and the project gets done.
+It’s that simple, and it’s increasingly benefiting businesses around the world.

 This refers to a mid-range computer that has all the video-conferencing and sound recording accessories you think it needs.
-This is so you can communicate with your remote worker, or your remote team, effortlessly.
+This is so you can communicate with remote workers effortlessly.
 You will also be able to find a range of smartphone applications that can help you start connected on the move.

 Now you’re ready to start hiring.
 However, there’s the potential that you’re about to hire an individual that you’re potentially never going to meet, giving them tasks that could affect the future of your businesses.
 For some people, this is too much of a risk.
 However, with the right amount of savvy, you can be sure that you’re hiring the reputable remote worker that your business is looking for.